-- 19. Private investment in innovative products and services should be encouraged, in particular by improving framework conditions.
-In this regard, the Commission is invited to: - make proposals to accelerate, simplify and modernize standardization procedures, notably to allow turning industry developed standards into European standards under certain conditions: - provide guidance on the application of the Directives on public procurement; more generally public procurement should be better geared to creating greater demand for innovative goods and services; - conduct a mid term review of the relevant State aid frameworks during 2011; - explore options for setting up an intellectual property rights valorisation instrument at the European level, in particular to ease SMEs' access to the knowledge market and to report back to the Council by the end of 2011; - make rapid progress in key areas of the digital economy to ensure the creation of the Digital Single Market by 2015, including the promotion and protection of creativity, the development of e-commerce and the availability of public sector information.
+- 20. Private investment in innovative products and services should be encouraged, in particular by improving framework conditions.
+In this regard, the Commission is invited to: - make proposals to accelerate, simplify and modernize standardization procedures, notably to allow turning industry developed standards into European standards under certain conditions; - provide guidance on the application of the Directives on public procurement; more generally public procurement should be better geared to creating greater demand for innovative goods and services; - conduct a mid term review of the relevant State aid frameworks during 2011; - explore options for setting up an intellectual property rights valorisation instrument at the European level, in particular to ease SMEs' access to the knowledge market and to report back to the Council by the end of 2011.